Please see here.

-Boys on low incomes are entitled to priority when places are allocated.
+Boys with parents/guardians on low incomes are entitled to priority when places are allocated.
 Applicants who, at the time of the entry exam, meet the eligibility criteria to claim for free school meals currently or in any of the previous six years and who therefore qualify for the Pupil Premium Grant must indicate that their son qualifies for Free School Meals on the 11+ Registration Form and provide documentary evidence.

 Boys whose parent is or has been a member of the Regular Armed Forces are entitled to priority when places are allocated.
 Parents must indicate on the 11+ Registration form that their son qualifies for the Service Premium in their school or that their son has been a Service Child in any of the previous three years prior to the date of the test or that their son is in receipt of a child pension from the Ministry of Defence.
 Documentary evidence will be required.

 The 11+ papers are prepared by CEM.
 They are designed to be tests for which no additional preparation is necessary.

 There are no practice papers available for the CEM tests but CEM publish a series of familiarisation booklets which can be downloaded at the bottom of this page.

 CEM designs the mark scheme.
 All marks are 'standardised' according to the age in years and months of the applicant to produce a final score.